soph968/neural_networks_deep_learning/quiz_week_1.md

     - [ ] AI runs on computers and is thus powered by electricity, but it is letting computers do things not possible before.
     - [x] Similar to electricity starting about 100 years ago, AI is transforming multiple industries.

-    Note: Andrew illustrated the same idea in the lecture.
+    Note: AI is transforming many fields from the car industry to agriculture to supply-chain...

 2. Which of these are reasons for Deep Learning recently taking off?
 (Check the two options that apply.)